Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 #### This

-When code refers to Objects, their properties, and namespace there are opportunities to infer the which object you are refering to.
+When code refers to Objects, their properties, and namespace there are opportunities to infer the which object you are referring to.

 `this`

-The key word this is used for that purpose.
+The keyword `this` is used for that purpose.

 <!-- > -->